cerebral-legacy/cerebral-website/app/markdown/doc_controller.md

 ### Methods

 #### controller.addModules(modules)
 Attaches modules to the controller.
 The key is the namespace you choose for your module.
-Any state, signals and services added to module will be avilable on that chosen namespace.
+Any state, signals and services added to module will be available on that chosen namespace.
 ```javascript
 import App from './modules/App'
 import Devtools from 'cerebral-module-devtools'